Q: What is AWS Global Accelerator?

-A: You can get started with setting up AWS Global Accelerator through the API or through the AWS Management Console or by using an AWS CloudFormation template.
-Because AWS Global Accelerator is a global service, it is not tied to any particular AWS Region.
+A: You can get started with setting up AWS Global Accelerator by using the API or through the AWS Management Console or by using an AWS CloudFormation template.
+Because AWS Global Accelerator is a global service, it’s not tied to any specific AWS Region.
 Here are three easy steps to set up AWS Global Accelerator for your application:

-- Create an accelerator: You create your accelerator, which provisions static IP addresses associated with it.
+- Create an accelerator: When you create your accelerator, AWS Global Accelerator provisions two static IP addresses for it.
 Then you configure one or more listeners to process inbound connections from end clients to your accelerator, based on the protocol and port that you specify.

 - Configure endpoint groups: You choose one or more regional endpoint groups to associate to your accelerator’s listener by specifying the AWS Regions to which you want to distribute traffic.
 Your listener routes requests to the registered endpoints in this endpoint group.
-AWS Global Accelerator monitors the health of endpoints within the group using the health check settings defined for each of your endpoints.
-You can configure traffic dial percentage for each endpoint group, which controls the amount of traffic that an endpoint group will accept.
+AWS Global Accelerator monitors the health of endpoints within the group using the health check settings defined for each endpoint.
+You can configure a traffic dial percentage for each endpoint group, which controls the amount of traffic that an endpoint group accepts.
 By default, the traffic dial is set to 100% for all regional endpoint groups.

-- Register endpoints for endpoint groups: Register endpoints for endpoint groups: You register one or more regional resources, such as Application Load Balancers, Network Load Balancers, EC2 Instances, or Elastic IP addresses in each endpoint group.
-Then you choose how much traffic is routed to each endpoint.
+- Register endpoints for endpoint groups: You register one or more regional resources, such as Application Load Balancers, Network Load Balancers, EC2 Instances, or Elastic IP addresses, in each endpoint group.
+Then you can set weights to choose how much traffic is routed to each endpoint.

-Q: How does AWS Global Accelerator work with Elastic Load Balancing (ELB)?
+Q: How does AWS Global Accelerator work together with Elastic Load Balancing (ELB)?

-A: Both solve the challenge of routing user requests to healthy application endpoints.
-However, AWS Global Accelerator relies on ELB to provide the traditional load balancing features such as support for internal and non-AWS endpoints, pre-warming, and Layer 7 routing.
-While ELB provides intra-region load balancing, AWS Global Accelerator provides inter-region traffic management.
+A: Both of these services solve the challenge of routing user requests to healthy application endpoints.
+AWS Global Accelerator relies on ELB to provide the traditional load balancing features such as support for internal and non-AWS endpoints, pre-warming, and Layer 7 routing.
+However, while ELB provides load balancing within one Region, AWS Global Accelerator provides traffic management across multiple Regions.